daler/hubward-studies/README.md

 [hubward](https://github.com/daler/hubward).

-The goal is for users to mix-and-match (and contribute!) studies from this repository to build their own custom track, enabling easy visualization of published data alongside their own data.
+The goal is for users to mix-and-match (and contribute!) studies from this repository to build their own custom track hubs, enabling easy visualization of published data alongside their own data.